Resident Policies and Regulations

 Lights

-All light sockets should have working bulbs when you move in.
+When you move in, all lights should have working bulbs.
 It is your responsibility to replace them as needed.

 Attic Storage

-Items should be stored on the floored area only.
+Items should be stored in the floored area only.
 The storage of combustible items is strictly prohibited.
-Cleaning solvents, paint thinner and other like items should be stored according to product safety instructions at the Resident’s own risk.
-Notify the management office immediately if you notice any leaks or excessive moisture in attics.
+Cleaning solvents, paint thinner, and other items should be stored according to product safety instructions at the Resident’s risk.
+Notify the management office immediately if you notice any leaks or excessive moisture in the attics.

 Balconies, Patios, Breezeways, Entries, and Stairways

 Please sweep and maintain your balcony, patio, and entrance.
-Keep them free of all items, such as furniture, mops, rugs, towels and other items.
+Keep them free of furniture, mops, rugs, towels, and other items.
 Do not hang flags or other items on them.
-Please contact the office prior to placing any items on the balcony, patio or breezeway.
+Please contact the business office before placing items on the balcony, patio, or breezeway.
+All approvals must be submitted in writing.

 Countertops

-Wipe up any spills promptly to avoid stains and use hot pads to protect the kitchen counter surfaces.
-To avoid damage, do not cut items with a sharp knife or other object or utensil directly on your countertops.
-Countertops, sinks, vanities, toilet bowls, bathtubs and bathtub enclosure walls should be cleaned using a liquid or spray cleaner.
+Wipe up any spills promptly to avoid stains, and use hot pads to protect the kitchen counter surfaces.
+Do not cut items with a sharp knife or other object or utensil directly on your countertops to prevent damage.
+Countertops, sinks, vanities, toilet bowls, bathtubs, and enclosure walls should be cleaned using a liquid or spray cleaner.
 Abrasive powder cleaners can scratch and otherwise damage such surfaces and should be avoided.

 Pest Control Services

-If your community provides pest control services each month, refer to your lease agreement.
+Refer to your lease agreement to see if your Community provides monthly pest control services.
 If you are renting a house, it is your responsibility to maintain pest control.
 Subject to change due to holidays.

 Plumbing

-If your water is not hot, please report it to the office immediately.
-Likewise, if any of your pipes or faucets begin to leak or if your toilet tank is continually running, call us and we will repair it.
+Please report your water to the office immediately if it is not hot.
+Likewise, if any of your pipes or faucets begin to leak or your toilet tank is continually running, place a work order on your Rent Cafe portal, and we will repair it.
 Please place a work order on your Rent Café portal.
-For service if the caulked areas around your bathtub and tiles become cracked, broken, or chipped.
-FOR THE SAFTY OF OUR RESIDENTS AND STAFF ALL MAINTENANCE REQUEST MUST BE PLACED ON YOUR RENT CAFÉ PORTAL.
+For service, if the caulked areas around your bathtub and tiles become cracked, broken, or chipped.
+FOR THE SAFETY OF OUR RESIDENTS AND STAFF, ALL MAINTENANCE REQUESTS MUST BE PLACED ON YOUR RENT CAFÉ PORTAL.

 The sewer system should handle all normal drainage.
-Items that will cause damage and should never be flushed include paper towels, disposable diapers, sanitary napkins, tampons, and other like items.
+Items that will cause damage and should never be flushed include paper towels, disposable diapers, sanitary napkins, tampons, and other similar items.
 Should your toilet overflow, immediately turn off the water supply to the tank by turning the handle located under the tank.
-If the water supply cannot be turned off, lift the cover off the tank, reach inside the tank, and push the flapper firmly into the hole on the bottom of the tank.
+If the water supply cannot be turned off, lift the cover off the tank, reach inside the tank, and push the flapper firmly into the hole at the bottom of the tank.
 THEN CALL THE MAINTENANCE EMERGENCY LINE AFTER HOURS.
-Residents will be financially responsible for causing damages.
+Residents will be financially responsible for causing damage—maintenance emergency line 727-275-3057.

 Keeping Your Cool…and Keeping Warm

-Most apartments are controlled by an individual central thermostat.
-To assure comfort and conserve energy, set the thermostat at one temperature and leave it there.
+An individual central thermostat controls most apartments.
+To ensure comfort and conserve energy, set the thermostat at one temperature and leave it there.

 To keep your air conditioning and heating equipment working at peak performance, follow these simple guidelines: Keep air conditioner filters clean.
-Communities on a monthly schedule we will replace or clean your filters as required.
-Residents not on a monthly schedule will be responsible to replace ac filters on a monthly schedule.
-Reference for your lease agreement.
-Do not obstruct or place any personal property in front of any air conditioning or heating equipment or vents.
-This could impair circulation, resulting in higher electric bills and cause permanent damage to the unit.
+We will replace or clean your filters as required on a monthly schedule.
+Residents not on a monthly schedule will be responsible for replacing AC filters on a monthly schedule—refer to your lease agreement.
+Do not obstruct or place personal property in front of any air conditioning, heating equipment, or vents.
+This could impair circulation, resulting in higher electric bills and causing permanent damage to the unit.

 In communities with air conditioning:

-When it turns cold outside, set the selector switch to “HEAT” and set the fan switch to “AUTO.”
+When it turns cold outside, set the selector switch to “HEAT” and the fan switch to “AUTO.”
 Set the controls between 68 and 74 degrees Fahrenheit to provide maximum heating.
-Setting them higher will not heat your apartment any quicker.
-In the winter, open your window coverings during the day to allow the sun to warm your apartment and help reduce the power load.
-Do not switch your thermostat directly from COOL to HEAT or from HEAT to COOL.
+Setting them higher will not heat your Apartment any quicker.
+In the winter, open your window coverings during the day to allow the sun to warm your Apartment and help reduce the power load.
+Do not switch your thermostat directly from COOL to HEAT or HEAT to COOL.
 This will cause permanent damage to your unit and could result in a charge to you for repair and/or replacement.

 Refer to your lease agreement and other community policies regarding other proper climate control guidelines and policies.